fokaaas/improved-markdown-parser/README.md

 # Markdown Parser

-This console application allows you to parse markdown into html.
+This console application allows you to parse markdown into html & escape codes.

 The result can be displayed in the console or saved to a file.